 PvP Talents for Assassination Rogues

-You can choose 3 of the following PvP talents; each has its uses, but some are better for certain strategies than others.
+You can choose three of the following PvP talents; each has its uses, but some are better for certain strategies than others.
 The top three choices are the most useful but can be replaced with other PvP talents, depending on your team's goal.

 Mandatory PvP Talents

 Smoke Bomb creates a smoke cloud around you.
 Enemy players who are outside the cloud will not be able to target anyone inside it.
 This talent is mandatory for multiple reasons.
 Firstly, it can help you land a kill by stunning a target when they have no trinket.
 By using Smoke Bomb right after a stun, you will prevent the healer from saving their teammate.
 Secondly, you can use it defensively to save yourself or an ally from a lethal cast about to go off, such as Greater Pyroblast.
 And lastly, you can use it to prevent incoming crowd control on you or your team if such crowd control would result in you losing a game, such as a Polymorph or Repentance on your healer when they have no trinket, and you are low on health.
 As you can see, this talent is helpful in many different situations, which is why it is so powerful.
 In every 3v3 scenario, this talent is a must-have, but in a few 2v2 match-ups, you will not pick it as you will mostly attack the enemy healer.